SerenTera/tera-notifier/README.md

 # tera-notifier
 A watered down version of node-notifier that is only for Windows.
 Work in progress

--READ THIS: When you Clone and download this module, RENAME the resulting folder to tera-notifier, DO NOT leave as 'tera-notifier-master'
+>>>READ THIS: When you Clone and download this module, RENAME the resulting folder to tera-notifier, DO NOT leave as 'tera-notifier-master'

 Uses these modules and FULL credits goes to them.
 I DID NOT make this module, merely edited it a little:
 - Node-notifier - https://github.com/mikaelbr/node-notifier